drivet/website-11ty/src/drafts/wheel-of-time.md

 So much of the series is *invisible*.
 Aes Sedai in the book are famously composed, almost Vulcan-like.
 Warders, or at least Lan, are famously stoic.
 A lot of the so-called dialogue consists of people talking to themselves.
-And don't get me started on the background.
+And don't get me started on the background material.
 Half of the story takes place in the insanely comprehensive glossary at the back of each book, before the meat of the plot even begins.

 Add to this: the books are full of characters who often appear in one or two chapters, and then don't get mentioned again until several (long) books